Guinan (Star Trek): History

 Nichelle Nichols as Uhura was an inspiration for Goldberg growing up.

-Goldberg became intrinsically linked to Star Trek, and she became a personal friend of creator Gene Roddenberry, subsequently being one of the eulogists at his funeral in 1991.
+Goldberg became a personal friend of creator Gene Roddenberry, subsequently being one of the eulogists at his funeral in 1991.
 During the initial production of Star Trek VI: The Undiscovered Country, she met with director Nicholas Meyer to discuss appearing as a Klingon in the film.
 This was vetoed by actor Leonard Nimoy, who had taken the lead on arrangements for the film, as with Christian Slater already set to appear in the film he did not want to be overwhelmed with celebrity cameos.
 She later described Guinan as a combination of Yoda, herself and Andrei Sakharov, adding that she was "more grateful for Star Trek now as a mother and grandmother" and described the prospect of Star Trek, saying "We all need to believe there is a good, positive future for us."

 Goldberg stated at her first Star Trek convention in 2016 that she wishes to return to the franchise and appear on Star Trek: Discovery in the future since the character was specifically designed to be able to appear at any point in the timeline.
 Returning actor-character combinations are famous in the Star Trek franchise, and popular also; TNGs "Unification" (1991) episodes featuring Leonard Nimoy as Spock in Part II brought in the highest Nielsen ratings (15.4) of that season, and the highest for TNG except for the pilot and finale (see also Star Trek crossovers).
 During a January 22, 2020, appearance on The View, the talk show of which Goldberg is a co-host, Patrick Stewart helped realize Goldberg's wish, inviting her to appear as Guinan during the second season of Star Trek: Picard, which she ultimately did.